 1. You don’t show possession with an apostrophe “s”

-This is one of the top French basics to understand from the get-go.
+This is one of the top basic French language concepts to understand from the get-go.
 In French, you show possession by structuring the sentence like this: “The dog of Diane” and not “Diane’s dog.”
 The apostrophe is not used to show possession.
 To clarify, you will see an apostrophe French but it’s not used to indicate possession.
 It’s used in words like aujourd’hui (today), qu’est-ce que (what) and other instances.

 So if you want to say, “Diane’s house is white,” you’d literally write “The house of Diane is white” (la maison de Diane est blanche).
 In English, you can certainly say the house of Diane is white instead of using the apostrophe “s” but you’d probably get a few strange looks, especially if you’re a native speaker.
 It doesn’t sound natural at all.
 In French, it’s not a matter of not sounding natural — there’s literally no other option.
 The sentence is always structured “the x of x” and is one of the French language basics you should commit to memory right away.